"Stock Market Joe"

 In addition to developed markets, Zoetis has a presence in emerging markets such as Brazil, India and China, where more than one-quarter of revenues are earned.
 As previously noted, the global market opportunity for animal health and livestock is huge at $22 billion.

 The market, however, is getting more crowded.
-For instance, generic drug-maker Perrigo (NASDAQ: PRGO) recently cemented its commitment to the animal health space through its $160 million acquisition of privately-held animal health company Velcera, which makes over-the-counter animal health remedies.
+For instance, generic drug-maker Perrigo (NYSE: PRGO) recently cemented its commitment to the animal health space through its $160 million acquisition of privately-held animal health company Velcera, which makes over-the-counter animal health remedies.
 In 2012, Velcera -- which is also behind the PetArmor brand -- generated sales of $60 million.
 Perrigo entered the OTC animal health market in October 2012 with its acquisition of Sergeant's Pet Care Products.

 Shares of Perrigo are up more than 6% since it announced its acquisition of Velcera.
 Perrigo has a market cap of approximately $10 billion and the stock has a trailing price-to-earnings ratio of approximately 22.